COP4655-Devs/GroupAppAssignment/README.md

 ### Description
 App-e-tizer is a one click solution to help out find a place to eat.
 Using Google maps api, this app will search the nearby area and choose a random restaurant to display.

-Milestone 3 - Begin Design and get data from a nearby restaurant search.
+Milestone 3 - Design main page and retrieve data from a nearby restaurant search.

 <img src="https://github.com/COP4655-Devs/GroupAppAssignment/blob/main/Milestone_3.gif" width=200><br>